camunda/camunda-docs-manual/content/user-guide/dmn-engine/data-types.md

 </decision>
 ```

-# Implement a custom Data Type
+# Implement a Custom Data Type

 {{< note title="Use of Internal API" class="warning" >}}